wenners/wordclock/README.md

 =========
 Arduino Word Clock with minute resolution of time in words and linear display of seconds.

+Rather than using custom PCBs cheap off the shelf modules are used instead.
+This includes the touch sensor modules that use the TTP223 IC.

+The Display LEDs are built directly into the front panel so any size clock can be built.

 There are also modes for digital clock, analogue clock, temperature & humidity, & also three games, Game of Life, Simon & Tetris.

 The clock can be stand alone or run as a slave off a Master Clock if required.